BDP Ado.Net Blobs - Felix John COLIBRI. |

 proj_desc BLOB SUB_TYPE TEXT SEGMENT SIZE 800,

-team_leader empno,
+team_leader empno, product prodtype,

 UNIQUE (proj_name),

-PRIMARY KEY (proj_id)
+PRIMARY KEY (proj_id) ); |

 Our goal is to retrieve the text from the Blob, and to write some new rows with their textual blobs.

-Blob data will be retrieved using this code:
+3.3 - Reading Blob Data Blob data will be retrieved using this code:

-start Turbo Delphi | File | New | Windows Forms Application
+| start Turbo Delphi | File | New | Windows Forms Application | |

-select the employee_7_copy_connection in the DataExplorer and drag it on the FORM
+select the employee_7_copy_connection in the DataExplorer and drag it on the FORM | | a new BdpConnection1 is added in the non-visual area:

 in the Tools Palette, select a Button, drop it on the Form and create its Click event.
 Write the code which will display in a TextBox the content of all the blobs:

-const k_select_project'SELECT * FROM project';
+const k_select_project= 'SELECT * FROM project';

 BdpConnection1.Open;